hahayk/PublicProjects/SomeSmallAccounting/README.md

 <br/>

-The programm also allows you dinamically add/remove products from database.
+The programm also allows you dynamically add/remove products from database.
 <br/>